 - Still need to find ways of competing to attract sales.

-- Cost plus pricing: Setting price by adding a fixed amount to the cost of making or buying the product
+- Cost plus pricing: Setting price by adding a fixed amount to the cost of making the product

 - Quick and easy to work out the price